bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_USB_DEVICE_MODULES.md

 the "make menuconfig" command which invokes a user friendly, text based menu where options can be easily enabled and disabled.

-Invoke the "make menuconfig" command using the same format as seen in the **README_CROSS_COMPILE_KERNEL.md** instructions in this project.
+Run the "make menuconfig" command from the Linux source tree base directory using the same command format as seen in the **README_CROSS_COMPILE_KERNEL.md** instructions.
 That is, make sure to specify all the required environment variables and the location of the kernel build directory.
 For example

     KBUILD_OUTPUT=../obj ARCH=arm LOADADDR=0x02000000 CROSS_COMPILE=arm-sc-linux-gnueabi- PATH=$HOME/Seagate-Central-Toolchain/cross/tools/bin:$PATH make menuconfig

-We now need to navigate through the presented configuration menus searching for the features listed above in the output of the "modinfo -F description" commands and enable them.
+We now need to navigate through the presented configuration menus searching for the modules listed above and enable them.
 The problem is, that the menu options presented in the "make menuconfig" display are not always exactly the same as the descriptions output in the "modinfo" command.

-Search through options in "make menuconfig" by using the "/" command and typing the description of what's being searched for.
-The results should display the menus that need to be navigated to find each item.

-Another more deterministic way of finding out which kernel configuration options need to be enabled for each module is to search through the Linux kernel source code for "Makefile" files containing the kernel module name followed by ".o" .
+A more deterministic way of finding out which kernel configuration options need to be enabled for each module is to search through the Linux kernel source code for "Makefile" files containing the kernel module name followed by ".o" .
 In these we can see the CONFIG_ option that